10,000 BC (film): Visual and sound effects

+Release

+The film's world premiere was held on February 10, 2008, at Sony Center on Potsdamer Platz in Berlin.

+Reception

 Box office

-The world premiere was held on February 10, 2008, at Sony Center on Potsdamer Platz in Berlin.

 The film was a moderate success at the box office.
 In its opening weekend, the film grossed $35.8 million in 3,410 theaters in the United States and Canada, ranking No. 1 at the box office, and grossing over $22 million more than the film in second place, College Road Trip.
-As of 29 April 2008, it has grossed approximately $268.6 million worldwide—$94.6 million in the United States and Canada and $174 million in other territories—including $17.2 million in Mexico, $13.1 million in Spain, $11.3 million in the United Kingdom, and $10.8 million in China.
+The film grossed approximately $268.6 million worldwide—$94.6 million in the United States and Canada and $174 million in other territories—including $17.2 million in Mexico, $13.1 million in Spain, $11.3 million in the United Kingdom, and $10.8 million in China.
 This also makes it the first film of 2008 to surpass the $200 million mark.

-Reception

-On Rotten Tomatoes, the film has an approval percentage of 10% based on 147 reviews, with the critics consensus reading: "With attention strictly paid to style instead of substance, or historical accuracy, 10,000 B.C. is a visually impressive but narratively flimsy epic."
-On Metacritic, the film has a score of 34 out of 100 based on 29 critic reviews, meaning "Generally Unfavorable".
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Todd McCarthy of Variety wrote: "Conventional where it should be bold and mild where it should be wild, 10,000 BC reps a missed opportunity to present an imaginative vision of a prehistoric moment."
 Peter Bradshaw of The Guardian wrote: "Roland Emmerich's great big CGI blockbuster lumbers along like one of the woolly mammoths that roam across the screen."
 Caroline White, writing for The Times, noted that 10,000 BC is archaeologically inaccurate and contains many factual errors and anachronisms.

-Michael Phillips of the Chicago Tribune is one of the few critics who enjoyed the film.
+Ann Hornaday of The Washington Post described the film as "one part Joseph Campbell hero quest, one part multi-culti morality tale, one part live-action Flintstones cartoon, 10,000 B.C. is finally every part just plain nuts."
+Michael Phillips of the Chicago Tribune was one of the few critics who enjoyed the film.
 He said, "The film's a little bit of Apocalypto, mixed in with Ice Age 2, a dash of Quest for Fire, and sometimes, you're just in the mood for a big old piece of cheese.
 Folks, here is that cheese on a cracker."

 Composer Thomas Wander won a BMI Film Music Award for his work on the film.